Patient acquisition and healthcare marketing aren’t priorities for many dental clinics.

 - No web presence: 84% of people trust online reviews when making consumer decisions.
 If your clinic doesn’t have a Google business and/or Facebook listing with online reviews, your competitors who do will rake in a hefty share of your local prospects with little extra effort.

-- Healthcare is competitive: Clinics are no longer only competing with other clinics; they’re competing with tech giants like Amazon and Walmart, who are starting to expand their healthcare services.
+- Healthcare is competitive: Clinics are no longer only competing with other clinics to acquire patients; they’re competing with tech giants like Amazon and Walmart, who are starting to expand their healthcare services.
 According to the 2019 Kaufman Hall Healthcare Consumerism Index, 88% of survey respondents agree or strongly agree that “health systems are vulnerable to consumer-friendly offerings from non-hospital competitors.”
-You’ll need to perform some competitive analysis on new healthcare offerings and determine how you can differentiate your clinic.
+In order to acquire more patients, you’ll need to perform some competitive analysis on new healthcare offerings and determine how you can differentiate your clinic.

-- No online booking: Patients can find you through search or social media, read glowing reviews, and make the decision to book an appointment with your clinic – and then stop because they can’t book online.
-Online booking is now a fundamental pillar of great customer service, and you’ll need to lock it down so patients don’t get stuck at the last step before becoming a patient.
+- No online scheduling: Patients can find you through search or social media, read glowing reviews, and make the decision to book an appointment with your clinic – and then stop because they can’t book online.
+Online scheduling is now a fundamental pillar of great customer service, as well as, a strong patient acquisition and retention strategy.
+You’ll need to lock it down so patients don’t get stuck at the last step before becoming a patient.
 (Don’t choke at the finish line!)

-Before you invest in healthcare marketing tactics, it’s important to understand some basic marketing terms that will help you determine whether or not your marketing strategies are effective.
+Before you invest in healthcare marketing tactics, it’s important to understand some basic marketing terms that will help you determine whether or not your acquisition marketing campaigns are effective.

 Cost per acquisition (CPA): the amount of money you spend for each new patient you get.
 You’ll compare this to the money spent on marketing initiatives to determine ROI.

 Conversion rate: the percentage of leads who become patients.
 You can improve conversion rate by removing barriers to booking an appointment, through online booking.